BBGONE/jRIApp/README.md

 tabular format to transfer queries data to and from the server.
 Protection from XSRF attacks is handled by allowing to add headers to all requests to the server.
 This feature can be used to attach anti XSRF tokens to the requests.<br/>
-The full framework minified size is 377KB.
+The full framework minified size is 380KB.
 </p>
 <p>
-<b>The framework contains the docs which at present for the old version of the framework, but i will update it later to reflect the new usage of the framework.</b>
+<b>The framework contains the docs which at present for the old version of the framework (it can be used anyway)</b>
 <p/>
 <b>The Demos include:</b>
 <p>